 A perfect diamond, with no impurities and no defects, is completely colorless.
-Impurities such as nitrogen decrease the purity of the diamond and cause undesirable yellow or brown tones in the diamond.
-The color of a diamond is graded on a range of letters from D to Z — Ada Diamonds only sells stones are that are independently graded as colorless (D, E, F) or near-colorless (G, H, I, J) and refuses to sell any inferior diamonds that are graded as faint-yellow (K, L, M) or worse.
+Impurities such as nitrogen cause undesirable yellow or brown tones in the diamond.
+Color is graded on a range of letters from D to Z — Ada Diamonds only sells stones are that are independently graded as colorless (D, E, F) or the better half of near-colorless (G, H) and refuses to sell any inferior color diamonds.
 Learn more about diamond color.

 Ada's lab diamonds of larger than 0.5 carats are all graded and certified by independent gemological laboratories.
-These laboratories are not affiliated with Ada Diamonds in any way, shape or form and grade our diamonds on the same criteria that they grade Earth-extracted diamonds.
-We work with three laboratories: IGI, GCAL, & GIA
+These laboratories are not affiliated with Ada Diamonds and grade our diamonds on the same criteria that they grade Earth-extracted diamonds.
+We primarily work with three laboratories: IGI, GCAL, & GIA

 In the past, GIA has produced full specificity grading reports for some of the largest lab grown diamonds ever produced.
 However, for stones below 5ct, GIA has refused to offer full fidelity grading, despite heavy interest from sophisticated consumers.
 If a GIA grading is important to you, we are happy to send a diamond of your choice to GIA to have it graded a second time.
 It normally takes them a few weeks to return the diamond along with their grading report.
-Below is an example of a lab diamond that was first graded by IGI and then by GIA.
+Above is an example of a lab diamond that was first graded by IGI and then by GIA.